nguyenthanhtin2810/Flower-Image-Classication/README.md

 ## Introduction
-This project is an implementation of a simple Convolutional Neural Network (CNN) for classifying 10 different types of flowers.
+This project focuses on training a Convolutional Neural Network (CNN) model using the PyTorch framework to classifying of 10 different types of flowers.
+The model is based on the pretrained ResNet50 architecture fine-tuned on a flower dataset and aims to achieve high accuracy in flower classification.

 <img src="test_image/predicted_Hydrangeas1.jpg" width="275" height="183"><img src="test_image/predicted_Tulips2.jpg" width="301" height="167">

 <img src="test_image/predicted_Orchids1.jpg" width="275" height="183"><img src="test_image/predicted_Daisies2.jpg" width="275" height="183">

 ## Data
 Data used for this project consists of images of 10 different types of flowers.
-You can find it at <a href="https://www.kaggle.com/datasets/aksha05/flower-image-dataset">this link</a>
+You can find it at <a href="https://www.kaggle.com/datasets/aksha05/flower-image-dataset">this link</a>.

 ### Categories
 |||